jarecoo/practice/notes.md

 - “It’s really important to find a partner who is at your level of happiness.
 Or higher.
 The good news is that you can be happy first.”
 The Happiness Equation, secret chapter ~p.266
 - “Revamp your bucket list.
 Live in the moment.
 Put down your phone.
 Notice the people around you.”
 - Find a place of calm and strength inside yourself.
 Learn to love and have compassion for yourself like a very accepting, supportive parent would love you.
 Love yourself like Fred Rogers would love you.
 “When you’re capable of loving, accepting, and forgiving yourself no matter what, you’ll have the emotional energy to love, accept, and forgive others.
 When your cup is full of love to yourself, you could give more to others.” (https://www.reddit.com/r/howtonotgiveafuck/comments/8api2x/fear_of_not_being_good_enough_episode_2_constant/?st=JFSBV4P2&sh=fc412057)
 - “Whenever someone has done wrong by you, immediately consider what notion of good or evil they had in doing it.
 For when you see that, you’ll feel compassion, instead of astonishment or rage.”
 Marcus Aurelius, Meditations, 7.26; The Daily Stoic, p.
 82
 - “Nobody thinks they’re wrong, even when they are.
 They thing they’re right, they’re just mistaken…Could it be that the slights you’ve experienced or the harm that others have done to you was not inflicted intentionally?
 What if they they simply thought they were doing the right thing - for them, even for you?…How much more tolerant and understanding would you be today if you could see the actions of other people as attempts to do the right thing?”
 The Daily Stoic, p.82
 - “‘When you first rise in the morning tell yourself: I will encounter busybodies, ingrates, egomaniacs, liars, the jealous and cranks’ - Marcus Aurelius, Meditations, 2.1 …The point of this preparation is not to write off everyone in advance.
 It is that, maybe, because you’ve prepared for it, you’ll be able to act with patience, forgiveness, and understanding” The Daily Stoic, p.108
+- “The quickest way, the surest way to find more happiness in our lives, is to focus on the happiness of others.”
+Chasing Happiness, Headsapce video, https://my.headspace.com/play/79

 ### Be Nice, but Be Assertive; or, Avoid Manipulation
 - “When I do good I feel good.
 When I do bad I feel bad.
 That is my religion”
 - Everyone deserves your unconditional kindness and generosity.
 As long as they respect and reciprocate that, it will flow freely.
 Once they abuse that, they have to earn it back.
 (They had their chance they blew it)
 - Be nice but don’t let people take advantage of or manipulate you (see: live life on purpose).
 This will help you avoid manipulation and being taken advantage of, but will still provide you the chance to be compassionate to people without sacrificing compassion for yourself.
 - Being assertive keeps people from taking advantage of your niceness.
 If you only ever be nice, you’ll be an enabler, especially to your loved ones.
 Being assertive, asking for what you want, checking your close people, will lead to a place where you both get more of what you want and neither of you is allowed to let the worst parts of yourself grow (doubt, insecurity, anxiety, jealousy).
 It’s the Facebook effect.
 FB only ever served up the stuff you clicked on, which is usually the shit that gets you the most riled up in anger or disgust.
 Being too nice panders to every personality trait a person has, that's ok when you don't see the person a lot, but for close relationships that can bring out the bad parts of people as well as the good.
 You create codependency.
 - Be assertive about your wants, needs, and boundaries.
 - “Be you and be cool with it…There is nothing more satisfying than being loved for who you are and nothing more painful than being loved for who you’re not, but pretending to be.”
 The Happiness Equation, p.238
 - “When we do not express ourselves, do not assert our being, do not stand up for our values in contexts where it is appropriate to do so, we inflict wounds on our sense of self.
 The world does not do it to us - we do it to ourselves.”
 The Six Pillars of Self-esteem, p 124
 - If you don’t speak your truth it’s like you’re suffocating yourself.
 - “You can lie down for people to walk on you and they will complain that you are still not flat enough.
 Live your life.”
 - Doubt is the opposite of confidence.
 They cannot exist together.
 One has to yield to the other.
 - “I do not accept your anger and your criticism.
 It is all yours. … If you become angry with me and I do not get insulted, than the anger falls back on you.
 You are the only one who becomes unhappy, not me.
 All you have done is hurt yourself.” -Buddha
 - “It’s impossible to love someone and control them at the same time”
 - “The lesson I have learned is when someone you love is doing something that hurts you.
 Don't try and control them by making them stop.
 Rather have the courage to break up with them when they continue to do the thing you told them hurts you.
 If they wont stop, they don't love you and you should move on.”